bjornmeansbear/lectureScripts/ASustainableDesigner.md

 Reuse and Recycling are new areas to explore for the average graphic designer.
 You see reuse a lot in furniture, construction, art.
 Time to start seeing it in visual designing.
 Start to understand that waste = food, that everything is connected.

-Fin.

-[^3R]: This is also referred to as the "[waste hierarchy](https://en.wikipedia.org/wiki/Waste_hierarchy)"
-[^c2c]: Fully explained in Chapter 4: Waste = Food, pg.
-92 from _Cradle to Cradle_ by Michael Braungart and William McDonough, 2002.
-[^minimal]: _MINIMALISM: AN OPTIMAL AESTHETIC FOR THE SUSTAINABLE DESIGN_ by Irina Sonia CHIM, Ioan BLEBEA

 ±±±±±±±±±±±±±±±±

 > Modernism in graphic design has evolved from a progressive and rebellious ideology to a seductive and efficient, yet oppressively ubiquitous, visual language.